lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 The new application consists of 4 projects:

-- XamCalculator: This is the shared user interface project, where we will implement the UI and the code calling the function.
+- XamCalculator: This is the shared .NET Standard project, where we will implement the UI and the code calling the function.
 This project is referenced by each of the 3 other projects.
 - XamCalculator.Android: The Android version of the application.
 - XamCalculator.iOS: The iOS version of the application.
 - XamCalculator.UWP: The Universal Windows Platform (UWP) of the application.